 - 1. Address the effective language instruction programs specific to English learners. - 2.
-Address Title III activities that: - o are focused on English learners and consistent with the purposes of Title III; - o enhance the core program; and - \circ $\;$ are supplemental to all other funding sources for which the LEA is eligible.
+Address Title III activities that: - o are focused on English learners and consistent with the purposes of Title III; - o enhance the core program; and - o are supplemental to all other funding sources for which the LEA is eligible.

-All multilingual learners in grades TK-8 will receive both Integrated English Language Development (iELD) and Designated English Language Development (dELD).
-The purpose of ELD is to instruct students in both the ELD standards and grade-level content area curriculum, thereby providing all students equitable access to the curriculum.
-The purpose of ELD is to instruct students in the acquisition of English.
+All multilingual learners in grades TK-8 will receive Integrated English Language Development (iELD) and Designated English Language Development (dELD).
+The purpose of ELD is to instruct students in the acquisition of English, using both the ELD standards and grade-level content area curriculum, thereby providing all students equitable access to the curriculum.